XiaohanYu-GU/MReT2019/README.md

 step (3) run AAAI20201NNfulltest.m to calculate the 1NN results.

+p1s2.mat, p2s2.mat, p3s2.mat are the feature matrices of SoyCultivarVein dataset. iw_result.mat is the feature matrix of IwPIS dataset.

 ## Detailed Instruction for *Multiscale Contour Steered Region Integral and Its Application for Cultivar Classification*
 Folder *Feature Matrix*
 MAT files in folder *Featrue Matrix* represent the feature matrices of three parts of the soybean datasets, and can be used directly for performance evaluation (using Concatenate_soybeantest.m).